Two popular options for accessing that equity are a reverse mortgage and a Home Equity Line of Credit (HELOC).

 A reverse mortgage is a type of loan that differs significantly from a traditional mortgage.

 A Home Equity Conversion Mortgage (HECM), also known as a reverse mortgage, is a loan option designed to help homeowners convert their home equity into cash.
-When taking out a HECM reverse mortgage, any existing mortgages will be paid off in full, so you no longer need to make regular monthly payments on your original loan.
+When taking out a HECM reverse mortgage, the existing mortgage will be paid off in full, so you no longer need to make regular monthly payments on your original loan.

-A reverse mortgage enables homeowners to convert the remaining equity into cash.
-There are several ways to receive the funds, such as a lump sum, monthly payments, or a line of credit.
+A reverse mortgage enables homeowners to convert the remaining loan balance into cash.
+The funds can be received in several ways, such as a lump sum payment, equal monthly payments, or a reverse mortgage line of credit.
 Alternatively, you can opt for a combination of these options.

 A reverse mortgage loan is paid back when the home is sold, when the home is no longer used as the primary residence of the homeowner, or when the last homeowner passes away.